fommil/fpmortals/manuscript/complete.md

 A> of an overreaction: it's the same thing as the regular `Monoid` TIE Fighter A> `|+|`.

-It may help to ignore the measure `V` for now.

 Visualising `FingerTree` as dots, `Finger` as boxes and `Node` as boxes within
 boxes:

 {width=35%}
 ![](images/fingertree.png)

-Prepending `+:` (or appending `:+`) elements to a `FingerTree` is reasonably efficient because `Empty` becomes `Single`, `Single` becomes `Deep`, and `Deep` simply adds the element to its `left` finger.
-If the finger is a `Four`, we rebuild the `spine` to take 3 of the elements in as a `Node3`, having a `Two` in the left.
+Adding elements to the front of a `FingerTree` with `+:` is efficient because `Deep` simply adds the new element to its `left` finger.
+If the finger is a `Four`, we rebuild the `spine` to take 3 of the elements as a `Node3`.
+Adding to the end, `:+`, is the same but in reverse.

-Appending `|+|` (also `<++>`) is more efficient than adding one element at a time because the case of two `Deep` trees can retain the left branch and the right branch, only needing to rebuild the spine based on the 16 possible combinations of the two `Finger` values in the middle.
+Appending `|+|` (also `<++>`) is more efficient than adding one element at a time because the case of two `Deep` trees can retain the outer branches, rebuilding the spine based on the 16 possible combinations of the two `Finger` values in the middle.

-In the above we skipped over the measure `V`.
+In the above we skipped over `V`.
 Not shown in the ADT description is an `implicit measurer: Reducer[A, V]` on every element of the ADT.

 A> Storing typeclass instances on the ADT is considered bad style and also A> increases the memory requirement by 64 bits for every entry.
 The implementation